evanjd/hass-logi-circle/README.md

 # hass-logi-circle

+This component is now official in the 0.79 release of Home Assistant, this custom component is no longer required.
+Refer to this link for more information: https://www.home-assistant.io/components/logi_circle/

+I'll keep this repo up as a staging area for future enhancements.
+For now, it's still hosting an outdated copy of the logi circle component and I do not recommend you use it!
+Thanks.

+Original README is as follows:

+---

 This is a temporary staging area for the Logi Circle home assistant component, modified to work within the `custom_components` folder.
-All real development will occur on the `home-assistant` repo, and this repo will be closed once it's been validated that everything's working.
+All real development will occur on the `home-assistant` repo.
+For official support, please use the official component.

 To use, download the ZIP and extract into the `custom_components` folder.
 The folder tree should look like: